 What does all this mean for your Law Firm?

-In a brief overview, it means that opportunity is still there despite the reduced overall car traffic.
-As we’ve seen throughout the article, accidents are on the rise, with an increased number of fatalities and severe injuries (yes, these are potentially the million-dollar cases your Law Firm has been after for years).
+In a brief overview, it means that opportunity is still there despite reduced overall car traffic.
+As we’ve seen throughout the article, accidents are on the rise, with an increased number of fatalities and severe injuries (yes, these are potentially the million-dollar cases your law firm has been after for years).
 The real question is how you’ll manage to attract those prospective clients and help them with their claims.
-From our perspective, the answer is short and clear, through bilingual Pay Per Click, for the following reasons.
+From our perspective, the answer is bilingual Pay Per Click for the following reasons:

-- Older people are mostly staying at home, with younger generations out on the streets as they are more fed up with the restrictions and sometimes less cautious with measures due to lower fear levels.
-Those people live in the online world and are often disconnected from traditional advertising such as radio or television.
-When they want something, they’ll look it up online, and this is no different when they might need your attorney services.
+- Older people are mostly staying at home, while younger generations are more likely to be out on the streets because they are more fed up with the restrictions and sometimes less cautious due to lower fear levels.
+This generation also lives more in the online world, and they are often disconnected from traditional advertising such as radio or television.
+When they want something, they’ll look it up online, and this is no different when they need your attorney services.

 - Google Ads can yield measurable and fast results.
-Compared to SEO that needs long-term commitment and several months before you start seeing results, PPC can generate ROI from the first week.
-Isn’t this what your Law Firm is looking for in marketing?
+In comparison to SEO, which needs long-term commitment and several months before you start seeing results, PPC can generate ROI within the first week.
+Isn’t this what your law firm is looking for in marketing?
 As soon as your campaigns are optimized and live, prospective clients can find you and get in touch with you.

 - PPC is not only Google Ads, but also Facebook Ads for Attorneys (and even Instagram).
-There’s increased value for social media ads right now; as people spend more time online, one of their main socializing outlets relies on these platforms, and you can get in front of them at competitive price points.
-Imagine how powerful it can be if a Facebook user involved in an accident gets online to share his news with a friend or relative and sees one of your ads.
-Even if he didn’t consider talking to an attorney before, he might think it again, click on your ad, and call you, becoming your next client.
+There’s increased value for social media ads right now as people spend more time online.
+These platforms make up one of their main socializing outlets, and you can get in front of them at competitive price points.
+Imagine how powerful it would be if a Facebook user involved in an accident gets online to share his news with a friend or relative and sees one of your ads.
+Even if he didn’t consider talking to an attorney before, he might think again, click on your ad, and call you, becoming your next client.

-- We insist on bilingual (Spanish), and there is a reason behind that.
-The first (and we’ve talked about it multiple times in the past) is that US Hispanics represent the most significant untapped potential for Law Firms.
+- We insist on bilingual (Spanish) ads, and there is a reason behind this.
+The first (and we’ve talked about it multiple times in the past) is that US Hispanics represent the most significant untapped potential for law firms.
 Depending on your practice area and location, competition might be lower while the demographic is highly important.
 But it’s not only that.
-Amid COVID-19, a meaningful percentage of Latinx is working as first responders.
-These people are still on the streets, driving to their jobs, and their chances of involvement in accidents are increased compared to people who strictly stay at home.
+Amid COVID-19, a meaningful percentage of Latinx are working as first responders.
+These people are still on the streets, driving to their jobs, and their chances of involvement in accidents are higher compared to people who strictly stay at home.